pranomostro/script/README.md

 * musconv: Rename and restructure files to a certain standard, convert music files to ogg, delete the others.
 	Requires ffmpeg und fds.
-* opus2flac FILE: Script that converts an opus file to a flac file.
-	Requires opusdec and flac.
 * pfm: Displays the activity in the current git repo.
 * play FILES: Plays a ogg file in the background.
 	Requires ogg123.